AndrewH1188/war-heroes-remembered-ms2/README.md

 ### Contact box alert message
 Having successfully implemented an alert so that when they send their message/enquiry they know this has been sent it was discovered that although the fields were set as required, the message to alert of a successful send would still display regardless of the fields filled in or not.
 Writing this I haven’t figured out a useful way of sorting this issue out, but have tried to and have a contact js file in my testing with code that was sourced to show that I have tried to battle this issue and bug.

+Having worked with my Mentor Caleb a solution has been implemented and the contact form will now not send unless the fields are filled out.

 ### Heroes button
 Originally my Show more button did not change or toggle to say Show less, but with a bit of help from the Stack Overflow and someone else asking the same question I was able to implement this feature using jQuery.